 03 Why it moved — airport traffic data and a mining pullback

-The proximate cause was the airports.
+The immediate cause was the airports.
 GAP reported that its 12 Mexican airports saw June passenger traffic fall 3.5% year-on-year, with Puerto Vallarta down 18.7%, Los Cabos off 9.7% and Tijuana down 4.6%.

 ASUR’s numbers were softer still.
 The operator of Cancún and other southern hubs reported June total traffic of 5.6 million passengers, a 5.8% decline, with its Mexican traffic down 8.5%.

-Two consecutive months of shrinking domestic tourism flows were enough to send GAPB down 6.2% and ASURB down 5.9% — the two worst domestic performers on the board.
+Two straight months of shrinking domestic tourism flows were enough to send GAPB down 6.2% and ASURB down 5.9%.
+They were the two worst domestic performers on the board.

 Grupo Mexico supplied the second leg.
 GMEXICOB fell 4.0% on roughly $38m of turnover, the copper-and-mining heavyweight handing back the kind of gain that had cushioned earlier sessions and removing the market’s one recent source of support.